 Finally, we have Password Boss, which uses cloud based storage and has attracted many users thanks to its free version.

 The service does, however, comes with several benefits.
-These include ‘bank-grade' security, and a free version for single gadgets.
+These include ‘bank-grade' security, dark web monitoring, and a free version for single gadgets.

 You can use it to edit text, images, pages, and more.
 It can automatically fill forms and be used for securely sharing passwords and personal data with others.